jamie2210/CI_MS1_TBC/README.md

 - Featured on all six pages
 - The navigation bar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, About page, The Team page, Prices Page, Class Schedule Page and Get In Touch page.
-- It allows users to easily navigate the page
+- It allows users to easily navigate the pages.
 - The link for the page the user is currently on is highlighted in yellow.
 - The left includes the gym’s logo which also acts as a home button with a WhatsApp logo which opens WhatsApp chat with the gym when clicked.
 - The navigation bar includes a sign in icon that opens a modal to sign in or sign up.